-When you sell online, picking an ecommerce platform is one of the most important steps you will take in your journey as an entrepreneur.
+When you sell online, picking an ecommerce platform is one of the most important steps you will take on your journey as an entrepreneur.

 When you compare ecommerce software it can be really hard to tell how seemingly minor differences in features and performance can have a major impact on your bottom line [see infographic] later – but they can.

 The last thing I want for you is to load up all your products, customize your ecommerce site and have it running super slow.
 Or find out you need to spend an additional $399 a month to sync your inventory to Amazon and dropship products.
 This is why you need to consider your business model, platform scalability, and performance.

 We decided to test the claims the top 20 ecommerce website builders make.
 They all say they’re faster, more reliable, better geared for search engine optimization, PCI compliant, etc. than the competition.

 How We Tested the Top 20 Ecommerce Platforms

 If you want real data, you have to run a lot of tests and have a systematic method of reviewing platforms for online stores.
 We got sick of looking at articles that claimed solutions, argued they’d really analyzed platforms, and had actually done nothing – other than pumping their site full of affiliate links.

 In addition to taking all the platforms on a trial run, we conducted a rigorous research process that you can read more about on our infographic page.

 When comparing platforms, we focused on out-of-the-box features.
-So a paid ecommerce solution like Shopify has a lot more features when comparing to a free one like Prestashop or WooCommerce.
+So a paid ecommerce solution like Shopify has a lot more features when comparing to a free ecommerce solution like Prestashop or WooCommerce.

 You could use the money you save on a free platform to pay a developer to customize solutions to fit your needs, however, so carefully weigh your decisions.
 After all, as an entrepreneur, you need a feature-rich ecommerce platform you can easily launch and scale with.
 You don’t want to dump a lot of resources into it before you make a dime.